Exterior Home Staging

 Take it to the Bank TIP #1 – Flowers are a great way to add color.

-Annuals such as Petunias, Impatiens, and Pansies are inexpensive flowers that have lots of color.
-This will do wonders to your curb appeal and should contrast well with any greenery you have.
+Annuals such as Petunias, Impatients, and Pansies are inexpensive flowers that have lots of colors.
+This will do wonders to your curb appeal and should contrast well with any greenery you have in your yard.

 - Mow yard weekly